Approved by Council: September 2008

 - the degree to which the patient is reliant on the person closely associated with them.

-Mandatory Duty to Report Sexual Abuse14
+Mandatory Duty to Report Sexual Abuse12

-- Physicians mustmake a report in writing to the Registrar of the College to whom an alleged abuser belongs, if:
+- Physicians must make a report in writing to the Registrar of the College to whom an alleged abuser belongs, if:

 - they have reasonable grounds to believe that a member of a regulated health college practising in the facility has sexually abused a patient.